 A rage that had helped him save a lot of good folks and kill many bad ones.

 A rage that was inflicted upon him when he was younger.

-A rage that gave him the name ’Monster’.
+A rage that gave him the moniker ’Monster’.

 A rage that many had either called a curse or a mental condition, save for those who knew its true beginning as well as his past.